Feyerabend/bb/workbook/code/ch02/mem/mem2.md

 ### Extending the Code with a Garbage Collector

-Yes, it is possible to extend this VM with a *garbage collector* (GC) at the VM level.
+It is possible to extend this VM with a *garbage collector* (GC) at the VM level.
 This could replace or work alongside the manual `mem_free()` calls to automatically reclaim memory.
 A garbage collector would track which objects are still in use and free those that are not.

 ### General Principles for Implementing a Garbage Collector